vsheva/airport-Kyiv/README.md

 To build project in production mode use command: `npm run build`

-To build project in development mode use command: `npm start`
+To run project use command: `npm start`

 ### Author